holycrap872/ucls-ml-ai/Administration/ml_course_overview.md

 #### Objectives:

-- Learn about built in python data structures such as sets, maps, and lists.
+- Learn about built in python data structures such as sets, maps, and lists
+- Represent simplistic FSMs via the use of sets, maps, and lists
-- Create a rudimentary text completion bot.
+- Create a rudimentary text completion bot
-- Experiment with the bot to understand the effect of different data sources.
+- Experiment with the bot to understand the effect of different data sources

 #### Essential Questions: